praisetanma/dm-screen/DM Screen.md

 You use a magic item that requires your action for its use.

 ## Use an Object
-You use an object, other than a magiic item, that requires your action for its use.
+You use an object, other than a magic item, that requires your action for its use.

 ## Use a Special Ability
 You use a class feature or other special ability that requires your action for its use.